jmuthialu/EP1TrackerServer/README.md

 - API server runs on node and express framework.
 - Authentication is done by JWT and encrypted using brypt framework.
-- Currently data is persisted in memory. if time permits I would have persisted in mongodb.
+- Currently data is persisted in memory.
+If time permits, I would have persisted in mongodb.